Ocee1/alpha-backend-tasks/README.md

 - Keep your solution focused on the assessment tasks.
 - Do not replace the project structure with a different architecture.
-- See [spec.md](spec.md) for task boundaries and what remains intentionally unimplemented.